-The near future will have to deal with that an overpopulation.
+In the near future will have to deal with that overpopulation.
 Architecture will most probably deal with survival issues.

 Your first book, Le Petit Pari(s), and architectural kamasutra about Parasite Architecture will be published next January 23rd.
 What is Parasite Architecture?
 I think I can imagine but I’m sure your definition will be better than mine.

 It’s all about strategic positions to insert architecture into City’s voids and gaps.
 You can call it Architectural Kamasutra or Sex on the City… Chapters are: On top / Underneath / In Front / In-between (as the cubes in my logo )